TabulateJarl8/randfacts/README.md

 	<a href="https://github.com/TabulateJarl8/randfacts"><img alt="GitHub Repo stars" src="https://img.shields.io/github/stars/TabulateJarl8/randfacts?style=social" /></a>
 </p>

-Randfacts is a python library that generates random facts.
+Randfacts is a Python module that generates random facts.
 You can use `randfacts.get_fact()` to return a random fun fact.
 Disclaimer: Facts are not guaranteed to be true.

 # Installation